NatLabRockies/AdaptiveComputing/README.md

 The `examples/` directory contains practical demonstrations of AC functionality:

-### Getting Started - Hero Introduction
+### Getting Started — Hero Introduction

-**Start here**: [examples/hero/](examples/hero/) provides a simple introduction to Hero framework concepts:
+**Start here**: [examples/hero/](examples/hero/) provides a simple introduction to the controller/worker workflow:
 - **controller.py**: Demonstrates HeroDataset API with different sample addition methods
 - **controller_noAC.py**: Shows direct Hero API usage with detailed queue monitoring
 - **worker.py**: Simple local worker that processes tasks with basic calculations
-- No HPC access required - runs entirely on your local machine
+- No HPC access required — runs entirely on your local machine
-- Perfect for learning Hero concepts and testing your setup
+- Perfect for learning the concepts before adding HPC job submission

-### Advanced - HPC Production Workflows
+### HPC — Onsite (No Credentials Required)

-**Scale up**: [examples/hero_HPC_managers/](examples/hero_HPC_managers/) demonstrates production HPC workflows:
+**Simplest HPC setup**: [examples/HPC_onsite/](examples/HPC_onsite/) runs the controller directly on the HPC cluster with no external services:
+- **No Hero credentials required** — uses a local JSON file as the task queue
+- Controller and manager run in the same process on the cluster (no SSH, no tmux)
-- **Adaptive Computing strategies**: Offline training, offline inference, and online inference
+- Offline training, offline inference, and online inference workflows
-- Automated HPC managers with SSH and SLURM/PBS integration
+- SLURM and PBS batch job submission from the login node
+- Start here if you are already logged into the HPC and want the fastest path to running jobs

+### HPC — Remote Managers (Multi-Cluster with Hero)

+**Multi-cluster at scale**: [examples/hero_HPC_managers/](examples/hero_HPC_managers/) demonstrates production HPC workflows with the real Hero distributed queue service:
+- Requires Hero credentials and SSH access to your HPC cluster(s)
+- Automated SSH deployment of manager daemons to multiple HPC login nodes
-- Real molecular dynamics simulations for conductivity calculation
+- SLURM and PBS integration with real molecular dynamics simulations
-- Multi-cluster job distribution and error handling
+- Multi-cluster task distribution and error handling
-- Requires HPC access and SSH configuration
+- Migrate to this from HPC_onsite when you need multi-cluster support or a remote controller

-### Agentic AI - MCP Co-Scientist
+### Agentic AI — MCP Co-Scientist

 **LLM-driven research**: [examples/rental_agent/](examples/rental_agent/) demonstrates the full AC MCP workflow with a LangGraph co-scientist agent:
 - An interactive AI agent that proposes, approves, and executes multi-step research plans